 Flank steaks can be up to an inch thick, so you may need to broil it longer if you want it more well done.
 Use a meat thermometer if you aren’t sure and try to avoid cutting in to your hot steak to check the center.
 All the juices will leak out.

 7. Let the steak rest for 10 minutes.
 If you cut in to it too soon, all the juices will leak out and you’ll have a piece of tough rubber on your hands.

 This is a good time to pay attention to the grain of your steak.
 Take a look at which way the lines are running.
 In this picture you can see that they run up and down.
 You’ll want to cut against the grain, or left to right to ensure your meat is tender and easy to eat.

 8. Slice your steak in to thin strips.
 Depending on how you will eat your broiled skirt or flank steak will depend on how thickly you cut it.
 Thinner pieces will always be better for fajitas, or our favorite–steak salads.

-Watch me make this skirt steak on YouTube:
+Watch me make this skirt steak: